mctools/simplebuild-dgcode/doc/source/install.rst

 The important thing to notice here is that unit tests were launched, and the message ``All tests completed without failures!`` tells us that they all completed without problems.
-The last call to ``sb_core_extdeps`` additionally confirmed the presence of the most important external software programatically, although you could also just have seen it in the output above.
+The ``--requirepkg=DGCodeRecommended`` argument, ensures that all the most important third party software, like Geant4, NCrystal, and Matplotlib, is also available on the system.
+If installing on a cluster where you do not need any plotting or visualisation tools, you can use ``DGCodeRecommendedNoGUI`` instead.

 The unit tests above have one draw-back, in that they do mostly not test visualisation capabilities.
 So it is a good idea to manually test the